Level II Trauma Center / Emergency Department

 Emergency Room Expansion & Additional Staff

 Enloe's emergency department recently expanded in two phases, nearly tripling its original size.
-The first phase of the expansion opened in August 2015, adding 16,535 square feet of much needed space, including a new walk-in entrance, separate ambulance entrance, 25 treatment beds, a new trauma room, and a dedicated X-ray machine and CT scanner.
-The second phase, which opened June 11, 2015, was renovated from existing space inside the medical center.
+The first phase of the expansion opened in August 2014, adding 16,535 square feet of much needed space, including a new walk-in entrance, separate ambulance entrance, 25 treatment beds, a new trauma room, and a dedicated X-ray machine and CT scanner.
+The second phase, which opened in June 2015, was renovated from existing space inside the medical center.

 To accommodate a growing volume of patients, the emergency department has changed workflows and added physicians, physician shifts and staff, including a nurse practitioner and physician assistant.
 Mid-level practitioners help with patient triage and more routine medical conditions, which can improve the wait time and patient flow through the emergency department.